shrutiturner/rock-paper-scissors/README.md

 ## Milestone 2 - Install the Dependencies
 Created a virtual environment to create a reproducable environemnt to manage dependencies.
 The relevant libraries were installed and a requirements file generated for another user to be able to run the code/to run the code on another device.
 Provided Python code was run in a script 'run_model.py' to run the keras model downloaded from Teachable-Machine.

+## Milestone 3 - Create a Rock-Paper-Scissors Game
+A script was created to simulate a manual game of Rock-Paper-Scissors, where the user is asked for a text input for their choice.
+The computer randomly generates a choice from the options using the 'random' library.
+The code has been written in functions of single resposibility for clarity and code maintainability.
+The user input is always converted to lowercase to check its validity, only moving on with the game when a valid input has been accepted using a "while True" loop.
+The play() function calls the functions created to run the game as a whole.